NicoleBIA/Cereal-Sales-Performance-Inflation-Pricing-and-Consumer-Loyalty-Insights/Behavioral_Spotlight/Bogo_Probability_Lift.md

 # Key Influencers Analysis – BOGO Trigger Likelihood & Promotion Segmentation

 ## Use Case Overview:
 This analysis explores **when and where BOGO (Buy One Get One) promotions are most likely to be triggered** across retailers, based on total sales performance.
-By leveraging Power BI’s **Key Influencers visual**, we can detect subtle **probability lifts** that correlate with sales thresholds—revealing actionable moments when BOGO is more likely to appear in the dataset.
+By leveraging Power BI’s **Key Influencers visual**, we can detect subtle **probability lifts** that correlate with sales thresholds revealing actionable moments when BOGO is more likely to appear in the dataset.

 ---